How to Break Into The Tech Industry With No Experience

 Some of the options you may have available to help fill in those skill gaps include:

 Those will help you beef up your knowledge while also giving you some more experiences to showcase on your resume.
+You can easily update your resume using Teal's AI Resume Builder.

 Once you have learned a skill or two, start building your portfolio by working on small projects.
 Don't seek perfection but experience and development.
 Implementing your skills and building your experience is key at this point.
 There are tons of freelance opportunities and small businesses that offer applicants one-time assignments and projects.